-Abbott is supported in the unit by preceptors Kate Richards ’13 and Katelyn Cormier, a clinical professor.
-The college’s partnership with the medical center allows DHMC nurses to be contracted to teach Colby-Sawyer students and opens a gateway for a career in the hospital for budding nurses.
+Abbott was supported in the unit by preceptors Kate Richards ’13 and Katelyn Cormier, a clinical professor.
+The college’s partnership with the medical center allows DHMC nurses to be contracted to teach Colby-Sawyer students and opens a gateway for a career in the hospital.

 “I always knew I wanted to be a nurse,” Abbott said.
 “We’re lucky as nurses because we get to be there to take care of people at their most vulnerable and help them and their families.”
 It’s a bonus, she adds, that every day feels like a Colby-Sawyer reunion.